dfinity/motoko/design/StableRegions-20230209.md

 maximum size of stable memory for a canister today (32GB).
 With 32k regions at 8MB each, well over the maximum stable memory size is used (256GB compared to 32GB, the limit today)

+### Q: When is stable memory becoming less costly?

+TBA

+### Q: How does the cheaper stable memory access cost compare with ordinary heap memory access cost?

+TBA

 ## Design details